Is it possible for two adults to eat for $50 per week? Yes, if you have a budget grocery list.

 Well, that’s it folks!
 I hope you enjoyed this post.
 To learn more tips to cut your grocery expenses, I also recommend you read about my 15 Tips to Save Money on Your Groceries, or check out these other great posts too:

 - The Ultimate Guide: How to Eat Healthy on a Budget

 What are your favorite super-cheap meals?
-What would you plan on your budget grocery list?
+What would you plan on your budget grocery list for two?
 Leave a comment on this page 🙂